 While there are medications to strengthen bones and plenty of vitamin options available, sunshine is a natural source of Vitamin D.

-Sunshine’s one thing Las Vegas certainly isn’t lacking in.
+Sunshine’s one thing Las Vegas certainly isn’t lacking.
 With over 290 days of sunshine a year, there are plenty of opportunities to get some good ole natural sunlight on your body.

 Although sunlight won’t cure arthritis, it can surely help alleviate some of the pain.
 Heat is a well-known agent in alleviating the stiffness and pain that comes with arthritis.